GDQuest/gdscript-docs-maker/README.md

 # GDScript Docs Maker #

-Docs Maker is a command-line program that parses your Godot GDScript code and outputs a code reference or documentation as JSON.
+Docs Maker is a set of tools to parse Godot GDScript code, output a code reference or documentation as JSON, merge json files together, and convert the JSON data to markdown.

 The program is still a work-in-progress.

+## Generating a code reference as JSON ##

+To generate code references, we rely on the GDScript language server in Godot 3.2+.
+This involves running an EditorScript from your Godot project.

+For more information and detailed instructions, see [/godot-scripts](./godot-scripts).

-## Getting started ##
+## Converting JSON ##

 Call the `gdscript-docs-maker` package directly using the `python -m` option: